xebialabs-community/xlr-teamcity-plugin/README.md

   * `buildConfID` - The buildConfID for the TeamCity build job, usually found in the settings screen for the build job.
   * `buildNumber` - Output field where the build number will be set on successful completion

-+ Get Agents
++ Get Agents:
   Outputs a Map of Agent Names and IDs
   * `server` - TeamCity server definition (see below)
   * `username` - Used to override the TeamCity username - optional
   * `password` - Used to override the TeamCity password - optional

-+ Get Pools
++ Get Pools:
   Outputs a Map of Pool Names and IDs
   * `server` - TeamCity server definition (see below)
   * `username` - Used to override the TeamCity username - optional
   * `password` - Used to override the TeamCity password - optional

-+ Assign to Pool
++ Assign to Pool:
   Assigns an Agent to a Pool

   * `server` - TeamCity server definition (see below)
   * `username` - Used to override the TeamCity username - optional
   * `password` - Used to override the TeamCity password - optional
   * `agentId` - ID of the Agent
   * `poolId` - ID of the Pool

-+ Authorize Agent
++ Authorize Agent:
   Sets an Agent's authorized state
   * `server` - TeamCity server definition (see below)
   * `username` - Used to override the TeamCity username - optional
   * `password` - Used to override the TeamCity password - optional
   * `agentId` - ID of the Agent
   * `agentEnabled` - boolean - whether the Agent should be Authorized or not

-+ Authorize Agent
++ Authorize Agent:
   Sets an Agent's enabled state
   * `server` - TeamCity server definition (see below)
   * `username` - Used to override the TeamCity username - optional
   * `password` - Used to override the TeamCity password - optional
   * `agentId` - ID of the Agent
   * `agentEnabled` - boolean - whether the Agent should be Enabled or not

-+ Delete Agent
++ Delete Agent:
   Removes an Agent.
 Service must be stopped on the server
   * `server` - TeamCity server definition (see below)
   * `username` - Used to override the TeamCity username - optional
   * `password` - Used to override the TeamCity password - optional